MicrosoftDocs/visualstudio-docs/subscriptions/delete-license.md

 ## Next steps

 + Need to change a subscription without deleting it?
 Learn how to [edit subscriptions](edit-license.md)
-+ For help finding a particular subscription, check out [search for a subscription](search-license.md).
++ To find a particular subscription, check out [search for a subscription](search-license.md).
 + Need to create a list of all your subscriptions?
 See [export subscriptions](exporting-subscriptions.md).